-Heat for active rewarming from torpor is generated by muscle shivering and, in placental mammals, to some extent from non-shivering thermogenesis in brown fat.
+Heat for endogenous rewarming at the end of a torpor bout is generated by muscle shivering and, in placental mammals, to some extent from nonshivering thermogenesis in brown fat.
 Rewarming rates are mass-dependent.
-Small species ( $\sim 10$ g, such as bats) can rewarm at maximum rates of over 1°C per minute, while large species ( $\sim 5000$ g, such as marmots or echidnas) manage only around 0.1°C per minute.
-However, maximum rewarming rates are not sustained throughout the entire arousal process, which usually lasts less than 1 hour in small species, several hours in large hibernators, and, in elephants, would require several days.
-Thus, as with most facets of hibernation and daily torpor, rate of rewarming is affected by body size and provides a further explanantion as to why deep torpor is restricted to small species.
+Small species (approximately 10 g, such as bats) can rewarm at maximum rates of over 1°C per minute, whereas large species (approximately 5000 g, such as marmots or echidnas) manage only around 0.1°C per minute.
+However, maximum rewarming rates are not sustained throughout the entire arousal process, which usually lasts less than 1 h in small species, several hours in large hibernators, and, in elephants, would require several days.
+Thus, as with most facets of hibernation and daily torpor, rate of rewarming is affected by body size and provides a further explanation as to why deep torpor is restricted to small species.